 Q: How much does a good massage chair cost?

 A good massage chair can cost as little as $200.
-But the best full-body massage chairs will usually run closer to $1,000.
+But the best full-body chairs will usually run closer to $1,000.
 Zero-gravity chairs—the ones that look like futuristic cockpits—can cost more, so keep a close eye on your budget.
 Is a massage chair worth $1,000?
 If you want a great muscle massage in the comfort of your own home, it sure is.
 Consider how much a spa treatment costs and an at-home chair massage won’t seem so expensive.
 If you don’t want to spend that much, you can find cheaper options that do a good job at vibrating lower back pain away but won’t do much for necks, shoulders, and legs.

-The final word on the best massage chair
+Final thoughts on the best massage chairs